z/OS Resources Table

 'zos-resources-table-search-filter-buttons'

-Click the Search button to open a menu that allows you to search for sequential data set content or partitioned data set members.
+Click the Search button to open a menu that enables you to search for sequential data set content or partitioned data set members.
 After you submit a search, it stays active until you clear it.
 To clear, press the Reset button to the right of the Submit button in the search menu.

 'zos-resources-table-sequential-search-results'